 Slight floral and strawberry notes punctuate the aromatics in this lighter-than-normal nigori-zake.
-As you savor each creamy sip, you’ll love the smooth fruity and cherry blossom notes that strike you tongue.
+As you savor each creamy sip, you'll love the smooth fruity and cherry blossom notes striking your tongue.

-Thanks to its combination of subtle sweetness and mild acidity, Hakutsuru Sayuri is a great match for dessert and spicy fish and meat dishes.
+Thanks to its subtle sweetness and mild acidity, Hakutsuru Sayuri is a great match for dessert.
+It's also an excelling pairing for spicy fish and meat dishes.

-Within its mildly creamy texture, you’ll uncover tones of melon and mango with faint hints of pineapple.
+Within its mildly creamy texture, you'll uncover tones of melon and mango.
+You can also pick out faint hints of pineapple.

 The crafty Yaegaki Nigori pairs superbly with bold & spicy foods as well as desserts.

 One of the only nigori sakes to qualify as a junmai ginjo, Rihaku Dreamy Clouds is as fanciful as its quixotic name implies.